javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 Learning without thought is labor lost; thought without learning is perilous.
 ```

-Programmer ninjas of the past used these tricks to make sharpen the mind of code maintainers.
+Programmer ninjas of the past used these tricks to sharpen the mind of code maintainers.

 Code review gurus look for them in test tasks.